 But, there are challenges.

-Despite all the good things about agile DevOps and a glut of web guides on how to use it, the fact is most enterprises stumble at the first hurdle—adoption of DevOps.
+Despite all the good things about agile DevOps and a glut of web guides on how to use it, the fact is most enterprises stumble at the first hurdle—the adoption of DevOps.
 This is primarily because of their entrenched resistance to do away with siloed infrastructure.
 Most enterprises still work on the outdated, plan-build-run operating model that lacks the ability to mobilize the existing infrastructure for newer integrations; thereby, stymieing every little chance of achieving infrastructural agility.

 Besides this, most enterprises work from remote areas.
 Plugging integration gaps with DevOps at such a humongous stretch is difficult, and therefore, companies, while trying to extend DevOps across decentralized teams, always find themselves at sea.